Kowal Sentry Integration for Magento 2

 Release File Path

-Path to the release name file when using file strategy.
+Path to the file with the release name for the file strategy.

 Examples: